 Wyckoff’s primary scouting duties shifted to the defense and her hard work in game preparation paid dividends for the Seminoles.
-The 2014-15 Seminoles allowed just 57.3 points per game, which is the lowest they’ve surrendered since joining the ACC in the 1991-92 season.
+The 2014-15 Seminoles allowed just 57.3 points per game, which is the lowest they’ve ever surrendered.
 Florida State ranked third nationally with a +12.3 rebound margin and held nearly half (18 of 37) of their opponents to under 35 percent shooting.
 In each of the last two seasons (2015-16 and 2014-15), FSU has finished in the Top 5 in rebounding margin.

-FSU’s defense, anchored by junior center Adut Bulgak, set a school record for total rebounds with 1,611, and allowed just 0.77 points per possession.
+FSU’s defense, anchored by Bulgak as a junior, set a school record for total rebounds with 1,611, and allowed just 0.77 points per possession in 2014-15.
 The Seminoles never allowed more than 80 points scored.

 Wyckoff’s efforts on the recruiting trail once again loomed large.
 Having played professionally in the Canary Islands, she is fluent in Spanish and was a big reason for the arrival of guard Leticia Romero in the 2014 summer.
 Romero enjoyed an All-America season for the Seminoles in 2014-15 and added another All-America honor as a junior, being granted immediate eligibility mid-season and sparking FSU to a record-setting run.

 Wyckoff has been an influential figure in Howard's life both on and off the court, admired because of her personable nature and ability to connect well with her student-athletes.
 Under Wyckoff's tutelage, Howard had one of the most dominant seasons in school history as a senior, which included averaging 23.3 points and 9.6 rebounds against top-notch ACC competition.
 Howard was rewarded with the fifth overall selection by the Indiana Fever in the 2014 WNBA Draft, the highest in school history.